KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 # Background

-There are two topics to familiarize yourself with to write an Anki add-on: Python and PyQt.
-Python is one of the most popular programming languages and a very good one for people who want to get things done quickly.
+There are two main topics to learn about to write Anki add-ons:
+- Python
+- PyQt

+Python is a very popular and approachable programming language.
+PyQt lets you use Qt through Python.
 Qt (pronounced "cute") is a C++ library for creating cross-platform graphical user interfaces.
-PyQt lets you use Qt through Python.

-For Python, I recommend [Python Crash Course, 2nd Edition](https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280).
-The first 200 pages or so teach Python and are all you really need to read.
-The rest of the book is about completing projects which could be a fun time if you find yourself enjoying Python.

-For PyQt, I did consult [Create GUI Applications with Python & PyQt5](https://leanpub.com/create-simple-gui-applications).
-I recommend reading this once you have identified you need a deeper understanding of PyQt to make progress on your add-on.
+I recommend reading the first 200 pages or so of [Python Crash Course, 2nd Edition](https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280) to learn Python.
+I also read [Create GUI Applications with Python & PyQt5](https://leanpub.com/create-simple-gui-applications) which was helpful.

-You will also have to refer to the official documentation.
-Unfortunately, I found that the PyQt docs were somewhat incomplete compared to the Qt documentation.
-Eventually I was only reading the Qt docs.
-Since Qt is a C++ library and not Python, it takes some time to understand how to read its documentation to understand PyQt.
+You should also read the official documentation.
+The Python docs are pretty good.
+The PyQt docs were somewhat incomplete compared to the Qt documentation at the time I developed these add-ons so I found I had to refer to the Qt docs a lot.
+Since Qt is a C++ library and not Python, it may take some time to understand how to read its documentation, even once you have a solid grasp of Python.

-I also recommend checking out [Anki Scripting For Non-programmers](https://www.juliensobczak.com/write/2020/12/26/anki-scripting-for-non-programmers.html).
-This is a really good article about writing Python scripts that create Anki flashcards.

-The last resource is the [official documentation about writing Anki add-ons](https://addon-docs.ankiweb.net/).
-This has the most up-to-date information about what you need to do and you're probably going to be reading this a lot as you write your add-on.
+You should also read the [official documentation about writing Anki add-ons](https://addon-docs.ankiweb.net/) which has the most up-to-date information on this topic.

 # Case study: the Anki magnifying glass mouse cursor